-They are simple.
-Chocolat-ey and dry.
+They are simple, chocolatey and dry.
 I would almost compare them to a flourless chocolate cake.
-The batter is gooey and messy and hard to work with BUT well worth the effort.
-I suspect a few tablespoons of butter or oil would be bring a whole other layer of richness to these cookies BUT since I was aiming for low-cal, I had to cut a few corners.
+The batter is gooey and messy and hard to work with, but well worth the effort.
+I suspect a few tablespoons of butter or oil would bring a whole other layer of richness to these cookies, but since I was aiming for low-cal, I had to cut a few corners.

 Ultimately, my goal was this: